the-grayson-group/distortion-interaction_ML/feature_selection/README.md

 # feature_selection

 This directory contains the code required for feature selection for the datasets.
-Varying different approaches are usable however, data is available for the method used in the paper to reduce space occupied.
+Varying different approaches are usable however, data is available for the method used in the paper to reduce space occupied in the repository.

 ## _f_selection